HAImanifesto/web/index.md

 And the act of creation is not only about output — it is about authorship.

 ## HAI/framework

-*HAI/ — Human / Artificial Intelligence — marks a new model of authorship.*

 ***This Manifesto is a proposal for a practical framework of signaling and recognizing the collaborative authorship between Human & Artificial Intelligence.***